 - Address - adds the equivalent of a URL bar to the taskbar, so you can type in frequently used websites or file locations.

-- Links - puts in a toolbar with all your favorite web sites, but only if your default browser is Internet Explorer.
-If you’re using Windows 10, the default web browser is Microsoft Edge (unless you change it) so this toolbar is pretty much useless if you're a Chrome, Firefox or Opera user.
+- Links - puts in a toolbar with all your favorite web sites, but only if your default browser is Internet Explorer, so this toolbar is pretty much useless if you're a Chrome, Firefox or Opera user.

-- Desktop - repeats all the shortcuts on your Desktop and it’s a fairly useless choice regardless of whether you use Windows 10, Windows 8.1 or Windows 7.
+- Desktop - repeats all the shortcuts on your Desktop and it's a fairly useless choice regardless o f whether you use Windows 8.1 or Windows 7.

 How to pin items to the Windows taskbar

 You may have favorite programs or frequently-used files that you want to have speedy access to.
 One good way to make this happen is to pin those items to the taskbar.
-This works the same way in both Windows 10, Windows 8.1 and Windows 7.
+This works the same way in Windows 8.1 and in Windows 7.

 If an app or program is already running, right-click or tap and hold on its icon in the taskbar, and choose Pin to taskbar from the menu that pops up.
 Here, I've chosen the icon of my favorite web browser, Opera.